Tag Archive for: BH

 From the circle of Giovanni Battista Piazzetta, Head of a Young Woman, 18th century, Montpellier, Musée Fabre, 864.2.174 (c) Musée Fabre Montpellier Méditerranée Métropole; photographs by Frédéric Jaulmes • Reproduction prohibited without permission

-With the exhibition “Art & Anatomy: Crossed Perspectives,” you can explore, across two venues, previously unseen scientific and artistic drawings that have helped students study the human body over the centuries.
+With the exhibition “Art & Anatomy: Crossed Perspectives,” you can explore, across two venues, previously unseen scientific and artistic drawings that have helped students learn about the human body over the centuries.
 Markingthe firstcollaboration between the two museums, this exhibition offers a glimpse into works deeply rooted in Montpellier’s history and its scientific legacy.
-This exhibition will allow visitors to better understand the city’s prestigious past and its connection to medicine and medical education.
+This exhibition will help visitors gain a deeper understanding of the city’s prestigious past and its connection to medicine and medical education.

-“The Fabre Museum, the Historical Library of the Faculty of Medicine, and the Atger Museum have brought together a remarkable collection of works to help us explore the many connections between art and anatomy.”
+"The Fabre Museum, the Historical Library of the Faculty of Medicine, and the Atger Museum have brought together a collection of remarkable works to help us explore the many connections between art and anatomy."

 Michel Mondain, Dean of the Montpellier-Nîmes School of Medicine.